connellsharp/Firestorm/README.md

 3. **Configurable.** Customise your conventions, response structure, verb strategies to suit your API needs.
 Integrate with your web host, ORM and IoC to fit nicely in your solution.

 4. **Agile.** It's easy to start a basic project with just a few endpoints and grow rapidly as requirements build.

+You can read more in the [documentation](https://firestorm.readthedocs.org), or jump straight into the [tutorials](https://github.com/connellw/Firestorm/wiki/Tutorials).

 ## Install